clockworkengineer/MainSpring/readme.md

 { "dbServer" : "", "dbUserName" : "", "dbPassword" : "", "databaseName" : "contacts_db"

 This example is still a work in progress and I intend to modify it as and when necessary i.e. If I find that its not quite RESTFUL and changes need to be made.
-At present it doesn't use JQuery on the client side but that is one modification that is penciled in for the future along with using another database back-end like MongoDB.
+At present it doesn't use JQuery on the client side but that is one modification that is penciled in for the future along with using another database back-end like MongoDB (the client side UI has now been converted to use JQuery).

 ## FastCGI C++ back-end ##